 What if I have restrictions?

-We do not recommend using Flexible Daily schedules if you cannot water more than 4 days per week as the dynamic nature of Flexible Daily schedules could up watering on each non-restricted day trying to catch up to your optimal soil moisture level.
-For example, if you can only water on Tuesday and Thursday, and the Flexible Daily schedule watered on Tuesday, on Thursday it will determine if you can wait until next Tuesday.
+We do not recommend using Flex Daily schedules if you cannot water more than 4 days per week as the dynamic nature of Flex Daily schedules could up watering on each non-restricted day trying to catch up to your optimal soil moisture level.
+For example, if you can only water on Tuesday and Thursday, and the Flex Daily schedule watered on Tuesday, on Thursday it will determine if you can wait until next Tuesday.
 If not, it will water again on Thursday.
 The recommended setting is Any Day.

 How do you determine my zone's watering time?